callstack/react-native-testing-library/website/docs/UnderstandingAct.md

 title: Understanding Act function
 ---

-When writing RNTL tests one of the things that confuses developers the most are cryptic `act()` function errors logged into console.
+When writing RNTL tests one of the things that confuses developers the most are cryptic [`act()`](https://reactjs.org/docs/testing-recipes.html#act) function errors logged into console.
 In this article I will try to build an understanding of the purpose and behaviour of `act()` so you can build your tests with more confidence.

 ## The act warnings

 Let’s start with typical `act()` warnings logged to console.
-There are two kinds of these issues, let’s call the first one sync `act()` warnings:
+There are two kinds of these issues, let’s call the first one a sync `act()` warning:

 ```
 Warning: An update to Component inside a test was not wrapped in act(...).